HMS Stephen Furness

 HMS Stephen Furness was a Royal Navy armed boarding steamer of the First World War.
 She was built as a passenger vessel for the Tyne Tees Steam Shipping Company (TTSSC) by Irvine's Shipbuilding & Drydock Company of West Hartlepool.
 She was named after TTSSC chairman Sir Stephen Furness, 1st Baronet and launched in 1910.
 She served on the Newcastle–London route until the First World War when she was acquired by the navy.
-She served on the route to Murmansk, Russia, but was sunk by a U-boat in 1917 while traversing the North Channel west of the Isle of Man.
+She served on the route to Murmansk, Russia, but was sunk by a U-boat in 1917 while traversing the North Channel 10 miles east of the entrance to Strangford Lough, Northern Ireland.
 More than 100 men died in her sinking.